jimmayhugh/ESP8266TempController/README.md

 The program will attempt to locate the UdpTempController, and if successful, will display the IP address of the UdpTempController, and prompt for input.

 ##Commands
 In general, commands take the form of a single Uppercase Letter command, followed by a numeric or alpha value. single character values immediately proceed the command with no intervening spaces.
-As an example, to turn on the first switch in maual mode (more about modes in a moment), the command would be 'AN'.
+As an example, to turn on the first switch in maual mode (more about modes in a moment), the command would be `AN`.

 Commands that require a multi-character alpha-numeric string have an intervening space.
-As an example, to re-name the local url of the UdpTempController, the command would be 'N "DomainName"'.
+As an example, to re-name the local url of the UdpTempController, the command would be `N "DomainName"`.